 Develop a comprehensive national policy for sustainable transportation that will regulate passenger and freight transport by road, sea, and air, and incentivize the development of public transportation in both urban and rural areas.
-Policy will address
+Policy will address critical issues facing the sector such as road traffic congestion and the environmental and health impacts of road transport, taxi and bus service licensing, trucking operations and safety issues, public parking, and implementation mechanisms for all provisions of traffic Law 243 (2012).

-Prioritize intracity transportation development with a strong public transport component for Greater Beirut, including an intracity public bus service network proposed by the Railway and Public Transit Authority (RPTA) of the Ministry of Public Works and Transport (MoPWT), and an intra and intercity rapid bus service proposed by the World Bank under the \$295 million Greater Beirut Public Transport Project that was adopted as Decree 66 (2017) by the Council of Ministers and approved by Parliament in June 2019.
+Prioritize intra city transportation development with a strong public transport component for Greater Beirut, including an intra city public bus service network proposed by the Railway and Public Transit Authority (RPTA) of the Ministry of Public Works and Transport (MoPWT), and an intra and inter city rapid bus service proposed by the World Bank under the \$295 million Greater Beirut Public Transport Project that was adopted as Decree 66 (2017) by the Council of Ministers and approved by Parliament in June 2019.